-Steps • For more details about the product and how to configure features, click Help or press F1.
+Steps @ For more details about the product and how to configure features, click Help or press F1.

-- 1) In the Management Client, select $\equiv$ Menu > System Tools > Install Licenses. - 2) Select one or more license files to install in the dialog box that opens and click Install. - To check that the licenses were installed correctly, select Select Configuration, then browse to Administration > Licenses > All Licenses.
+- 1) In the Management Client, select ≡ Menu > System Tools > Install Licenses. - Select one or more license files to install in the dialog box that opens and click Install. - 3) To check that the licenses were installed correctly, select ❖ Configuration, then browse to Administration > Licenses > All Licenses.

-One license shows for each NGFW Engine node.
-You must bind POL-bound engine licenses manually to the correct engines after you have configured the engine elements.
-POS-bound engine licenses are automatically attached to the correct engines after the engine is fully installed.
+One license is shown for each NGFW Engine node.
+You must bind POL-bound licenses manually to the correct NGFW Engine nodes after you have configured the NGFW Engine elements.
+POS-bound licenses are automatically bound to the NGFW Engine nodes when you install a policy on the NGFW Engine after the NGFW Engine makes initial contact with the Management Server.